 - Beers and Bets: Beer and Bets is a very low-key sports bar that shares a beer garden with Umami Burger next door.
 Its Big Game Bash viewing party will feature more than 50 flat-screen TVs, a giant video wall, and delicious game-day fare.
 VIP tickets will get you unlimited food and drink, a dedicated server, and guaranteed seating.

 - Señor Frogs at Treasure Island: The Vegas outpost of this frozen margarita franchise is throwing its own Super Bowl party.
 A ticket includes guaranteed seating, an open bar, and all-you-can-eat taco platters.
 You'll go home with a Señor Frogs cup and a rally towel for souvenirs.

-- Cabo Wabo Cantina: $200 gets you bottomless booze, seafood mac, guac sliders, and wings at Cabo Wabo inside the Miracle Mile Shops.
+- Cabo Wabo Cantina: Enjoy bottomless booze, seafood mac, guac sliders, and wings at Cabo Wabo inside the Miracle Mile Shops.
 The restaurant's signature margaritas, sangrias, and handcrafted cocktails are all included in the all-you-can-drink deal.

 - The Hofbrauhaus Las Vegas: Celebrate the Big Game with a German twist.
 The servers at Hofbrauhaus are always dressed in dirndls and lederhosen and the beers are brewed to German standards.
-This restaurant's Super Bowl party features all-you-can-eat schnitzel (and whatever else is on the buffet menu) and an open bar for $165 per person.
+This restaurant's Super Bowl party features all-you-can-eat schnitzel (and whatever else is on the buffet menu) and an open bar.